philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 ## Repository Structure

 - `curved-crossing-logic/` – rover navigation and control logic for curved gaps
-- `straight-crossing-logic/` – rover navigation and control logic for straight gaps exclusively
+- `straight-crossing-logic/` – rover navigation and control logic for tracks with straight gaps only
 - `docs/images/` – thumbnails used in the README and additional images

-## Challenges and Lessons learned
+## Challenges and Lessons Learnt